owasp-dep-scan/dep-scan/README.md

 ## Live OS scan

-By passing `-t os`, depscan can generate an SBoM for a live operating system or a VM with OS packages and kernel information.
-Optionally, pass the argument `--deep` to generate an SBoM with both OS and application packages and to check for application vulnerabilities.
+By passing `-t os`, depscan can generate an SBOM for a live operating system or a VM with OS packages and kernel information.
+Optionally, pass the argument `--deep` to generate an SBOM with both OS and application packages and to check for application vulnerabilities.

 All OS packages.